Radiation Protection Supervisor (RPS) course

 - Contingency - what to do when things go wrong!
 Making contingency plans for a reasonably foreseeable radiation accident, rehearsing the plans, putting the plans into effect and investigating accidents.

 Throughout this course we will present you with interactive quizzes and puzzles to aid your learning.
-At the end of this course, you will take an online test consisting mainly of short multiple-choice questions with a few written questions, and receive a certificate if you pass successfully.
+At the end of this course, you will take an online test consisting mainly of short multiple-choice questions with a few written questions, and receive an achievement certificate if you pass successfully.

 You tutor is Mark Ramsay, Radiation Protection Adviser for Ionactive Consulting Limited.
-If you have any difficulties with the course content please feel free to chat with your tutor using the inbuilt messaging service.
+If you have any difficulties with the course content please feel free to chat with your tutor using the inbuilt messaging service (blue chat icon).